ryujimorita/dev_connector/README.md

 <h1>dev_connector</h1>
-<p>dev_connector is a social media app to bursh up my skills in node.js and react as well as web development in general.</p>
+<p>dev_connector is a social media app to brush up my skills in node.js and react as well as web development in general.</p>